 - Have Lou Gehrig's disease (ALS)

-If you need coverage for a very specific drug, then enrolling in Medicare Part D is typically the best option.
-In this case, you should carefully review the drug documentation, called a formulary, for every plan you're considering, to confirm the drug you need will be covered.
+If you need coverage for a very specific drug, then you should carefully review the drug list, called a formulary, to make sure the drug you need will be covered.

 Frequently asked questions

-What can I do to avoid Part D late enrollment penalties?
+What can I do to avoid Part D late enrollment fees?

-To avoid late enrollment fees, join a Part D plan (or a Medicare Advantage plan with drug coverage) when you first become eligible.
-Even if you don't take prescriptions now, you'll have coverage when you need it without paying a penalty.
-Similarly, enroll in Part D or Medicare Advantage as soon as you lose other creditable drug coverage.
-Keep records of your prior coverage to share with your insurance company upon request.
+To avoid late enrollment fees, join a Part D plan (or a Medicare Advantage plan with drug coverage) when you first become eligible for Medicare.
+Even if you don't take prescriptions now, you'll have coverage when you need it without paying a fee.

-Cost, eligibility and enrollment information for Medicare Part D was sourced from Medicare's website, Medicare.gov, as well as from the Centers for Medicare & Medicaid Services (CMS).
-Specific areas of focus were sections on how to get prescription drug coverage as well as costs for Medicare drug coverage.
+Cost, eligibility and enrollment information for Medicare Part D came from Medicare's website, Medicare.gov, as well as from the Centers for Medicare & Medicaid Services (CMS).